eHammarstrom/binary/README.md

 # binary

-Written in conjunction with celltomaton, these binary operations are used by celltomaton (one-dimensional cellular automata generation)
+Binary operations written in conjunction with and used by [celltomaton](https://github.com/initiumSrc/celltomaton).

 ## Installation